IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_website.md

   * Project Advisor meeting notes (2-4x)
   * Accountability partner meeting notes
   * pdfs of any presentations (annotated)
-  * notes taken from any presentation
+  * notes taken for your presentations by you or your accountability partner
   * Milestones / Tasks that have been completed (transcribed from your personal kanban)
   * Include who or what was involved.
   * Include images, illustrations, audio, video, snippets of research, ANNOTATED links, etc. relevant to your thesis.